Estate Planning and Probate Attorneys in Texas

 The challenging party can argue that the Will is not enforceable because an error was made in the preparation of the document.
 If so, Texas Law, not the Will itself, would determine who gets what.
 Other arguments include undue influence, incapacity, or the presence of other documents which purport to be valid modifications of the Will itself.

-What is undue influence when raised as a claim?
+What is an undue influence when raised as a claim?

 This relates to pressure or control exerted by a beneficiary to force distribution of assets under the Will.
 Typically, the testator is impaired or aged and relies on a third party such as a caregiver for daily support and services.
 The third party then exploits this relationship for personal gain.
 This abuse of power is known as undue influence.

-Can the court set aside a bequest which resulted from undue influence?
+Can the court set aside a bequest that resulted from undue influence?

 Yes.
 All of that is part of the litigation process and will require counsel to file the appropriate papers, obtain a hearing date, and put on evidence.